Seagate/cortx/doc/integrations/biztalk.md

 applications systems and business processes to seamlessly use CORTX as a mass capacity on-prem object store “Enterprise Service” through BizTalk.

+## Why is the CORTX BizTalk Adapter Important?
+[This video](https://youtu.be/Z2OG88E-UtA) presents the case for the CORTX BizTalk Adapter and why it is an important and natural fit for sophisticated Enterprise integration architectures.

 ## How was the CORTX BizTalk Adapter Built?

 I used the [Microsoft Windows Communication Foundation (WCF) Line-Of-Business